 We are communicating regularly with our partners and employees

 (including those on secondment) via email and also through our SMS

 alerting function, and have established an intranet site for COVID-19 so

 that they can access up-to-date, accurate and relevant information.

 technology and work from home capability?

 Our IT systems can support all of our partners and lawyers

-working from home if necessary.
+working from home if necessary using a combination of VPN and Virtual Desktops.
 We have additional resources

 available to support teleconferencing and videoconferencing

 requirements for remote working.
 We are ensuring that we maintain our high levels of cyber security awareness in line with our ISO27001 certification while working remotely.